-Dramshop claims are statutory claims for personal injuries caused by intoxicated customers of business serving alcoholic beverages.
+Dramshop claims are statutory claims for personal injuries caused by intoxicated customers of businesses serving alcoholic beverages.
 Dramshop claims are claims brought against bars and restaurants for serving alcoholic beverages to customers to the point of intoxication.
 Those intoxicated customers cause injury or death to some innocent person.

 Premises liability claims arise when a person or business entity allows a dangerous condition to exist on their property that causes injury or death to a person who is invited onto the property.
-Premises liability claims arise when a business allows a condition to exist on their property that causes injury to the public they invite into their business.
-Common examples are customer slipping and falling on a substance the business allowed to remain on the floor.
+Premises liability claims arise when a business allows a condition to exist on the property that causes injury to the public they invite into their business.
+Common examples are customers slipping and falling on a substance the business allowed to remain on the floor.
 Other examples of premises liability would be big box stores improperly stacking products on high shelves that fall onto customers walking down aisles.

-Generally, in Illinois there is no common law duty to protect others from criminal acts of third parties.
-However, in Illinois there is an exception to this rule when there is a special relationship between a property owner and the persons invited onto the property.
+Generally, in Illinois, there is no common law duty to protect others from criminal acts of third parties.
+However, in Illinois, there is an exception to this rule when there is a special relationship between a property owner and the persons invited onto the property.
 There are four special relationships recognized that may require a property owner to protect persons from the criminal actions of third parties on their property.
 Those four special relationships are:

 - Business inviter-invitee;